Safety practitioners and advisers

 The safety practitioner role explained

-A safety practitioner educates and supports leaders, managers, workers and health and safety representatives (HSRs) to understand their responsibilities under work health and safety laws.
+A safety practitioner educates and supports an organisation's executives, managers, workers and health and safety representatives (HSRs) to understand their responsibilities under work health and safety laws.
 Many organisations have in-house safety practitioners.

 Key tasks may include:

 - investigation of work health and safety incidents

 - reviewing and updating work health and safety policies and procedures

 - advising managers and workers on work health and safety risk management

 - helping workers with health concerns and issues